panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 recommended: ['react-usecallback', 'use-react-memo-wisely']
 type: post
 ---

 I am impressed by the expressiveness of React hooks.
 You can do so much by writing so little.

-But the brevity of hooks has a price &mdash; they're relatively difficult to grasp at the beginning.
-That's especially the case of `useEffect()` &mdash; the hook that manages side-effects in functional React components.
+But the brevity of hooks comes at a price &mdash; they're relatively difficult to understand at the beginning.
+That's especially true for `useEffect()` &mdash; the hook that manages side-effects in functional React components.

 I'll help you understand `useEffect()` in an accessible way.
 Let's get started.